emerconn/fleet-infra/README.md

 [![Static Badge](https://img.shields.io/badge/Dashboard-1A1F6C?logo=renovate)](https://developer.mend.io/github/emerconnelly/fleet-infra)

-Renovate manages versions and dependecies via automated PRs.
-For example, Flux `HelmRelease`'s are scanned for new versions.
-This repo has Renovate configured as a GitHub bot via a GitHub app. (move this to a GitHub Action because it looks cooler?)
+Configured as a bot via a GitHub app. (move this to a GitHub Action because it looks cooler?)

 ## Tailscale